 During the time you are self-isolating at home you can access the NHS Volunteer Responders if you need help with shopping, a prescription collected or a friendly chat.
 Please call 0808 196 3646 (8am to 8pm) to arrange volunteer support.
 Have a look at the NHS Volunteer Responder website for more information: https://volunteering.royalvoluntaryservice.org.uk/nhs-volunteer-responders-portal/isolating

+Items to bring with you to hospital

+In addition to the usual items you might bring with you to hospital, don’t forget to bring your mobile phone/tablet and charger (if you have one) so that you can stay in touch with your loved ones.

 Visiting

 We currently have strict visiting restrictions – these are subject to change and so please ask your clinical team for more information on the specifics.